-Licensees shall not be permitted to broadcast within any programmes the following to the public on any polling day until after the close of the poll:

-- (a) discussion and analysis of election and referendum issues; - (b) the result or purported result of the voting in a constituency or electoral district before the close of all of the polling stations in that constituency or electoral district; - (c) the results of any opinion poll; - (d) any political advertisements, political broadcasts or any other election programming produced by or on behalf of a candidate, political party or other person or entity.
+- (1) Licensees shall not broadcast the following to the public within any programmes on advanced polling day, election day, bye-election day and referendum day until the close of all polling stations: - (a) discussion and analysis of election and referendum issues; - (b) the result or purported result of the voting in a constituency or electoral district before the close of all of the polling stations in that constituency or electoral district; - (c) the results of any opinion poll; - (d) any political advertisements, political broadcasts or any other election programming produced by or on behalf of a candidate, political party or other person or entity. - (2) The prohibition in subsection (1) also applies in cases where polling stations in any constituency remains open after the mandatory scheduled time for poll closure due to an extenuating circumstance. - (3) Notwithstanding the prohibition in subsection (1) URCA may exercise its discretion and permit Licensees to broadcast to the public on any polling day the matters listed in subsection (1) where the relevant extenuating circumstance persists for a period exceeding twenty-four hours since the originally schedule closing time of the polls. - (4) In addition to the foregoing matters, the prohibition in subsection (1) does not apply to social media content.